South Circular Road / Brookfield Road Junction Upgrade

-These works are part of the Kilmainham to Ballsbridge South City Loop Scheme.
-This phase is currently at the Preliminary Design stage.
+This junction upgrade is part of the Kilmainham to Ballsbridge South City Loop Scheme.
+Works are currently at the Preliminary Design phase.

-Dublin City Council is upgrading the South Circular Road – Brookfield Road Junction.
-This junction is at the entrance to the new Children’s Hospital and St James’ Hospital.
-The objective of the scheme is to improve pedestrian and cycle routes through the junction.
+Dublin City Council is upgrading the South Circular Road - Brookfield Road Junction.
+This junction is at the entrance to the new National Children’s Hospital and St James’ Hospital.
+The objective of the scheme is to improve safety for pedestrians and cyclists through the junction.

-This scheme is approximately 200 metres long and starts on Brookfield Road at the new National Children’s Hospital entrance, continues south through the South Circular Road- Brookfield Road junction and finishes just north of Rialto Bridge.
-It will:
+This scheme is approximately 200 metres long and starts on Brookfield Road at the new National Children’s Hospital entrance, continues south through the South Circular Road - Brookfield Road Junction and finishes just north of Rialto Bridge.

-• Provide a kerb-separated southbound cycle track from the entrance of National Children’s Hospital to Rialto Bridge.
+• A kerb-separated southbound cycle track from the entrance of National Children’s Hospital to Rialto Bridge

-• Provide new and improved footpaths and road surfacing
+• New and improved footpaths and road surfacing

 Scope and Purpose